Combining strong and weak lensing estimates in the Cosmos field: Joint analysis

-The effect of averaging over different scales however does not allow us to fully explain the discrepant estimates for the strong lens system COSMOS0038+4133, where the difference is much larger than the predicted strong-weak-lensing-covariance.
+Here, the first entry in the upper left corner denotes the SL-variance, the one in the lower right corner the WL-variance.
+The off-diagonal elements denote the SL-WL-covariance.
+This value for the covariance tends to be smaller than the difference observed for the individual strong lens systems in Fig. \ref{fig:comparison}. \\ {This indicates that more data is required for a signal.
+In order to estimate the number of strong lens systems needed to measure the strength of the effect for an effective cross-calibration,} we sample n tuples from a multivariate normal distribution characterised by the covariance matrix calculated above.
+We then compute the variance of 500 different draws for each value $\left\langle \textup{SL}, \textup{SL} \right\rangle, \left\langle \textup{WL}, \textup{WL} \right\rangle$, and $\left\langle \textup{SL}, \textup{WL} \right\rangle$.
+As this value decreases with $n^{-1/2}$, we find that one needs 48 (17) strong lens systems to get to a $5 \sigma ~(3 \sigma)$ level of confidence in the estimation of the covariance of both measurements. \\ {It is however possible to detect the cross-correlation signal with the given data.
+We then analyse the covariance between strong and weak lensing and find a $2 \sigma$-detection of the cross-correlation signal when using the nearest 200 galaxies for the weak lensing analysis.
+When considering only the 100 closest neighbouring galaxies, the significance of the detection of the cross-correlation signal decreases to $1-\sigma$, which we mostly attributed to the lower signal-to-noise in the weak lensing measurement.
+Our fiducial measurement in this work is using 200 galaxies in the weak lensing analysis.} The effect of averaging over different scales however does not allow us to fully explain the discrepant estimates for the strong lens system COSMOS0038+4133, where the difference is much larger than the predicted strong-weak-lensing-covariance.
 This system has been analysed before by \citep{birrer-welschen}, who have also found large values for the cosmic shear.
 It is therefore likely that in this region there is a strong nearby source of cosmic shear induced on the strong lensing estimate, but on too small scales to significantly affect the weak lensing shear estimate.
-To improve the strong lensing shear analysis, one might also have to include nonlinear shear in the strong lens modelling arriving from multi-pane effects coupling the line of sight structure with the main deflector.
+To improve the strong lensing shear analysis, one might also have to include nonlinear shear in the strong lens modelling arriving from multi-plane effects coupling the line of sight structure with the main deflector.
 Although there was no cluster detected nearby \citep{faure2} the high density of galaxies along the line of sight might influence the local shear at the strong lens system, which is too small to resolve with the weak lensing analysis.
-Another hypothesis is that there is an effective shear term induced by the assumptions on the radial extend of the deflector mass model leading to artificial shear terms (see Van de Vyvere et al. submitted). \\ The second system, COSMOS5758+1525 shows only a small discrepancy between the strong and weak lensing shear measurement.
+Another hypothesis is that there is an effective shear term induced by the assumptions on the radial extend of the deflector mass model leading to artificial shear terms (see \citep{vandev2020}). \\ The second system, COSMOS5758+1525 shows only a small discrepancy between the strong and weak lensing shear measurement.
 The remaining difference might be explained by the poor signal to noise ratio in the data for this particular system (cf. Fig. \ref{fig:sl-results}, left middle panel). \\ For the third system, COSMOS5921+0638 both measurements are in good agreement.
-The data has a excellent signal to noise ratio, shows a clear strong lensing features (i.e. four point sources and a faint arc connecting them) and could be reproduced in the modelling process.
-The background density in the neighbourhood of the strong lens system was fairly low (as it was also the case for the second system), and it hence yields similar shear estimates as the weak lensing measurements. \\
+The data has an excellent signal to noise ratio, shows clear strong lensing features (i.e. four point sources and a faint arc connecting them) and could be reproduced in the modelling process.
+The background density in the neighbourhood of the strong lens system was fairly low (as it was also the case for the second system), and it hence yields similar shear estimates as the weak lensing measurements.
+The elongation of the strong lensing shear estimate in $\gamma_2$-direction as shown in Fig. \ref{fig:comparison} shows a degeneracy of the shear estimate with the intrinsic lens ellipticity.\\ This joint analysis potentially allows for two different ways of combining shear measurements.
+On one hand, given multiple reliable strong lens measurements without nearby large overdensities (e.g. COSMOS5758+1525 or COSMOS5921+0638), it is possible to calibrate weak lensing analyses with strong lensing estimates. \\ On the other hand, the strong lensing analysis is influenced by biases or systematic measurement errors as well and may benefit by including the weak lensing shear estimates.
+For instance, in the analysis of COSMOS+0038, it is possible that the predominant local matter distribution strongly influences the lens estimate of the shear.
+As the shear inference in the strong lensing analysis relies on an accurate representation of the main deflector profile, a missmatch in the modeling of the larger extents of the main lensing deflector can thus lead to effective shear terms misinterpreted for cosmic shear.